DjangoForAll/Django-Course/Level_5/Readme.md

 - Defining Database structures in Django, Types of fields
 - Migrations in Django
 - Basics of the ORM
+- Soft Deletion
 - Relationships in Django Models, Foreign Key, One to One and Many to Many
-- Creating a simple Tasks Management Model
+- Django Admin Interface
-- Using Django ORM to rebuild the simple Tasks Management application
+- Milestone : Using Django ORM to rebuild the simple Tasks Management application